“The quality of your life is a direct reflection of the expectations of your peer group. Choose your peers wisely.”

 Toastmasters International has clubs around the world, where members meet weekly or bi-weekly to work on their Public-speaking and communication skills (I encourage you to visit one club close to you to learn about their program).
 Every week you are encouraged to push yourself outside your comfort zone to learn new skills.
 And as you see your peers are progressing in the program you get the positive motivation to move in the right direction.
 You improve your skill-set and also your personality.

 This has been extremely beneficial to me.
 I don’t consider myself the smartest person in the room (neither should you) and I am always looking for new ideas & new tools.
 It can become a daunting task to find the right methods and ideas.
 Members of your peer-group usually have the experience you seek, and they are able to guide you in making the right choices.

-Few years ago, I enrolled in a running program at one of the Running Room clinics– I was totally clueless about what is involved in training for a race.
-My group at that time provided me with the support,encouragement and also ideas on what shoes to buy, what to eat, how to train and also the necessary kick-in-the-butt.
+A few years ago, I enrolled in a running program at one of the Running Room clinics– I was totally clueless about what is involved in training for a race.
+My group at that time provided me with the support, encouragement, and also ideas on what shoes to buy, what to eat, how to train, and also the necessary kick-in-the-butt.
 With their help and the accountability they provided, I was able to run my first 2 marathons.

-In summary, a Peer Group (the right one) is always necessary in improving your Career.
+In summary, a Peer Group (the right one) is always necessary for improving your Career.
 Finding the Right peer group is paramount.
-Once you find the right group, use them for accountability, support and resources to propel yourself to success in your career.
+Once you find the right group, use them for accountability, support, and resources to propel yourself to success in your career.

 “Your choice of people to associate with, both personally and business-wise, is one of the most important choices you make.
 If you associate with turkeys, you will never fly with the eagles.” – Brian Tracy